jye-lim/weather_prediction_app/README.md

 </p>

 - data: Contains WRF simulated and predicted data for plotting
-- scripts: Contains self-defined functions for the web app
+- scripts: Contains self-defined functions, in Python, for the web app
 - static: Contains files that remains unchanged

 ## **Installation**